 California state statutes and regulations impose specific responsibilities on doctors, nurse practitioners, and physician's assistants doing periodic health care assessments on children between the ages of 6 months and 72 months.
 These providers must provide oral or written anticipatory guidance to a parent or guardian of the child, including, at a minimum, the information that children can be harmed by exposure to lead, especially deteriorating or disturbed lead-based paint and the dust from it, and are particularly at risk of lead poisoning from 6 months of age to 72 months of age.
 The anticipatory guidance must be provided at each periodic health assessment, starting at 6 months of age until 72 months of age.
 In the State of California, "lead screening" means testing an asymptomatic child for lead poisoning by analyzing the child's blood for concentration of lead.
 California regulations require a blood lead test at 12 and 24 months, or between 24 months and 72 months when a child has not had a documented lead screening.
-These provider responsibilities apply to all physicians, nurse practitioners, and physician's assistants, not just Medi-Cal or Child Health and Disability Prevention (CHDP) providers and are only a summary of the provider responsibilities.
+These provider responsibilities apply to all physicians, nurse practitioners, and physician's assistants, and are only a summary of the provider responsibilities.